felias-fogg/dw-link/readme.md

 This Arduino sketch turns your Arduino UNO into a hardware debugger for the classic ATtinys and the ATmegaX8s, such as the ATmega328.
 And since version 2.2.0, you can use dw-link as a (STK500 v1) programmer as well.
 Since version 4.0.0, you can use this debugger in the **Arduino IDE 2** by downloading two additional board manager files.
 Version 5.0.0 aims to make the user interface similar to what is offered by [dw-gdbserver](https://github.com/felias-fogg/dw-gdbserver).
 This means you can use most of Microchip's hardware debuggers as a drop-in replacement for dw-link.

 The debugger dw-link speaks [debugWIRE](https://debugwire.de) and implements a [gdbServer](https://en.wikipedia.org/wiki/Gdbserver).
 This means you can use GDB or any IDE that integrates GDB to debug your program while running on the target hardware (e.g., an ATtiny).
-And it is all platform independent, i.e., you can use it under macOS, Linux, or Windows.
+And it is all platform agnostic, i.e., you can use it under macOS, Linux, or Windows.

 Why is this good news?
 Arduino IDE 1 does not support debugging at all.
 Even the new IDE 2 did not provide debugging for the small AVR MCUs.
 With this sketch, you get a tool to set breakpoints, single-step, inspect, and set variables when debugging Arduino sketches in Arduino IDE 2.

 Do you want to try it?
-Use the [**Quick-start Guide**](docs/quickstart-Arduino-IDE2.md) to see if it works for you.
-If you like it and want to incorporate it into your workflow, you can buy the (optional) Uno shield at [Tindie](https://www.tindie.com/products/31798/).
-Since Microchip's MPLAB SNAP debugger has become incredibly cheap, this may actually be an alternative.
-You can use it as a drop-in replacement for dw-link.
+Use the [**Quick-start Guide**](https://felias-fogg.github.io/dw-link/quickstart-Arduino-IDE2/) to see if it works for you.
+Since Microchip's MPLAB SNAP debugger has become incredibly cheap, this may actually be an alternative to this DIY debugger.
+You can use SNAP as a drop-in replacement for dw-link.

 The background and ongoing development of dw-link are topics on my [blog](https://arduino-craft-corner.de/).
 In particular, the blog posts tagged with [dw-link](https://arduino-craft-corner.de/index.php/tag/dw-link/) will interest you.